 The United States will host the Ninth Summit of the Americas in 2021.
 The Summit takes place once every three years and is the only meeting of all leaders from the countries of North, South, and Central America and the Caribbean.
 This will be the first time the United States has hosted the Summit since the inaugural meeting in Miami in 1994.
 The Inukshuk, a stone landmark used by the Inuit and other peoples of the Arctic region of North America, is also a symbol of the Summits of the Americas and passes to the host country.
 This Inukshuk was first presented by the Government of Canada, host of the Third Summit, to the Government of Argentina, host of the Fourth Summit and has since then, been used to mark the transfer of leadership from one Summit host to the next.

 Why Does the Summit of the Americas Matter?

 Since the United States launched the Summit of the Americas, this meeting of the region’s leaders has become the highest-level process for promoting regional cooperation and addressing the most pressing issues in the Americas.
 Each Summit focuses on a critical area of cooperation that all countries in the Americas can support, and allows the region as a whole to work together on such issues as increasing economic competitiveness, catalyzing development, enhancing access to energy and communication technology, strengthening regional security, countering trafficking, and promoting democracy and human rights.
-Most recently, leaders committed to fight the corruption epidemic undermining our region’s democracies when they met at the Eighth Summit of the Americas in Lima, Peru in 2018.
+Most recently, leaders committed to fight the corruption epidemic undermining our region’s democracies when they met at the in Lima, Peru in 2018.

 U.S. efforts in the Summit of the Americas process, led by the Department of State but encompassing a whole-of-government approach, have strengthened our partnerships with the governments and peoples of the Western Hemisphere region to help keep the Americas safe and prosperous.

 Who Participates in the Summit of the Americas?